cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-22.2-released/index.md

 essential bug fixes, addressing issues such as:

 - proper synchronization of PVC group labels to match those on the pods
-- check for volume snapshots to be ready before initiating recovery procedures, ensuring smoother operations and data integrity
+- check that volume snapshots are ready before initiating recovery procedures, ensuring smoother operations and data integrity

 In adherence to Kubernetes best practices, we are transitioning from